 The biggest misconception about Google

 Money does not mean Google will be attracted to you.
 Sure, she likes money as we all do, but it’s not important for the process of organic attraction.
 If you really want Google, the primary resource you should spend on her is your time, as this is the thing she’ll value most.
-Desperate people throw money at Google (Adwords) in the hope of winning her favour without doing the groundwork and although she’ll happily accept, it won’t help your organic attraction.
-Spend money, but spend it on enhancing yourself (and your website) or on things she really values, rather than try to buy her.
+Desperate people throw money at Google (Google Ads) in the hope of winning her favour without doing the groundwork and although she’ll happily accept, it won’t help your organic attraction.
+Spend money, but spend it on enhancing yourself (and your website) or on things she really values and gain some genuinely positive user signals, rather than try to buy her.

 Now it’s over to you!

 So there you have it, women and Google do share some common desires.
-I’ve given it a crack and hopefully I’ve successfully walked the tightrope of this article and not offended 50% of all people who know me.
+I’ve given it a crack and hopefully I’ve successfully walked the tightrope of this article and not offended too any people.
 Follow this advice and Google might just find herself irresistibly attracted to you!

-If you’re looking for a little help with Google, we have a specialist SEO Brisbane team and some of the best Brisbane pay per click technical experts in the business, so get in touch.
+If you’re looking for a little help with Google, we have a specialist SEO Brisbane team, so get in touch.
 Until next time, stay super and give us a holler if you need some heroic digital marketing advice!